romulorvs/js-relative-path/README.md

 ## Installation
 Open VSCode and search for **JS Relative Import** on Extensions tab.
+For a better experience, you can set a keyboard shortcut to this extension.

 ## Changelog
 To check full changelog [click here](CHANGELOG.md).